-Hector Lozada, Ph.D., Director
+Héctor R. Lozada, Ph.D., Director

 The Institute for International Business, established in 1964, serves as the center of international business expertise for students, faculty and the business community.
-In 1994, the Institute received a \$1 million endowment from the estate of W. Paul Stillman to support its initiatives.
-The Institute offers an innovative program of study leading to the Master of Science in International Business and cooperates with the School of Diplomacy and International Relations in a joint program.
+In 1994, the institute received a \$1 million endowment from the estate of W. Paul Stillman to support its initiatives.
+The institute offers an innovative program of study leading to the Master of Science in International Business and cooperates with the John C. Whitehead School of Diplomacy and International Relations in a joint program.
 The program provides professional education for present and future corporate leaders.
-The Certificate in International Business, offered as part of the Master of Business Administration program, is interdisciplinary and consists of courses in the international aspects of accounting, economics, finance, management and marketing.
-The certificate is also available to qualified individuals from industry on a nondegree basis.
-On the undergraduate level, the Institute offers a minor in international business in which the curriculum includes language and cultural components, as well as core business courses.
+The Certificate in International Business, offered as part of the M.B.A. program, is interdisciplinary and consists of courses in the international aspects of accounting, economics, finance, management and marketing.
+The certificate also is available to qualified individuals from industry on a nondegree basis.
+On the undergraduate level, the institute offers a minor in international business in which the curriculum includes language and cultural components, as well as core business courses.

-Additionally, the Institute sponsors courses abroad, lectures, internships and scholarly exchange for both students and faculty with several leading academic institutions in the world.
-In its efforts to serve the business community, the Institute offers international business lectures and executive training programs for international business leaders.
+Additionally, the institute sponsors courses abroad, lectures, internships and scholarly exchange for both students and faculty with several leading academic institutions in the world.
+In its efforts to serve the business community, the institute offers international business lectures and executive training programs for international business leaders.